Thought-Forms: Created by experiences

 yet in spite of this there is a good deal of unavoidable uncertainty as to how this new play may strike the fickle public, and on the whole the doubt and fear overbalance the certainty and pride, for there is more of the pale grey than of the orange, and the whole thought-form vibrates like a flag flapping in a gale of wind.
-(Note: Gray color represents fear.
+(Note: A gray color represents fear.
 Bright orange shows "pride and ambition.")